Report Unwanted Scanning

 What to do if somebody uses Attaxion to scan your assets without proper authorization

-Attaxion scans internet-facing assets including domains, IP addresses, and ports to map the attack surfaces of organizations.
+Attaxion scans internet-facing assets including domains, IP addresses, as well as ports to map the attack surfaces of organizations.

 Here’s what you need to know if you notice that someone uses Attaxion to scan your organization’s assets and may not have the proper authorization.